readium/kotlin-toolkit/docs/guides/getting-started.md

 * holds the metadata of a publication, such as its author or table of contents,
 * allows to read the contents of a publication, e.g. XHTML or audio resources,
-* provides additional services, for example content extraction or text search
+* provides additional services, for example content extraction or text search.

 ### Link